What Is Transaction Clustering in Crypto?

 Transaction clustering relies on several techniques and heuristics:

-The Common Input Ownership Heuristic: This is the most fundamental clustering method.
-It assumes that if multiple addresses are used as inputs in the same transaction, they're controlled by the same entity.
-Why?
-Because you need the private keys for all those addresses to create such a transaction.
+On UTXO-based chains like Bitcoin, the Common Input Ownership Heuristic is one of the most fundamental clustering methods.
+It assumes that if multiple addresses are used as inputs in the same transaction, they’re controlled by the same entity, because spending those inputs requires the private keys for all of them

 For example, if addresses A, B, and C are all used to send funds in a single Bitcoin transaction, the system infers they belong to the same owner.